 For every brand, the consistency of ‘Omnichannel’ performance is the key to drive a business forward on the path to success.
 A lack of integration of different vending machine outlets with each other results in an inconsistent brand experience for the consumer.
 This makes these machines more of a liability to businesses than an asset.
 An integrated network of vending machines can help businesses tap into the benefits of integrated data channels that can be used to deliver an Omnichannel buying experience.

-5. Not a Key Component of the Retail Jigsaw
+Not a Key Component of the Retail Jigsaw

 Even though vending channels have been around for nearly a century and have matured greatly over the decades, these are still largely viewed as a tiny part of the larger retail jigsaw and not an integral component that completes the retail chain.
 This is primarily because the vending machine industry has failed to keep pace with other technological advancements booming around them.
-There is, thus, a pressing need for the vending industry to shake off its unorganized approach to be able to fit in as a significant player in the retail ecosystem.
+There is, thus, a pressing need for the vending industry to shake off its unorganised approach to be able to fit in as a significant player in the retail ecosystem.

 Vending Machines have great potential in the coming years.
 In these times of technology revolution, the future lies in making vending machines Smarter!
 Adopting an integrated technology to create vending solutions that are more relevant today is the way forward for finding a fitting spot for these vending machines in the modern retail industry that thrives on automation.

 Innovation, data leverage and focus are the three key pillars on which the future of the vending industry rests.
 Make sure your brand doesn’t miss out on these.
 Reach out to us on email@example.com to know how we can help you in getting smarter, better and bigger in your business with smart vending.